TheNullParty/The-Null-Party/README.md

 * The Null Party is an apolitical organization.

-* The Null Party is not a protest vote, it supports all forms of democratic government, parites and systems.
+* The Null Party is not a protest vote, it supports all forms of democratic government, parties and systems.

 * The Null Party represents its voters and non voters everywhyere.